 I was worried as the trip approached but I feel pretty confident his friends will watch over him.
 I was concerned that they would do the “man thing” and not stop on the long drive so he could walk around, but I was assured that since they were all getting older, nature kept them from taking long drives without stopping.
 I sent the meds with directions and keep praying.
 I worry the most that he might not be feeling well, but won’t tell someone.

 A special thanks to Robert and Janice* for talking to us about their experience.
 Please feel free to leave comments or questions, and we will be happy to try to answer them.
-For more information on Burke's stroke program, click here.
+Learn more about Burke's New York stroke rehab program.

 *Name has been changed to maintain confidentiality